Stuffed Shishito Peppers

 Serving Suggestions

 • As an appetizer: Think of game day or a party gathering.
-This stuffed Shishito pepper would be a perfect bite-size snack.
-Serve them on a platter or along with a dip(like this Cajun aioli or Sriracha aioli).
+This stuffed Shishito pepper would be a perfect bite-sized snack.
+Serve them on a platter or with a dip (like this Cajun aioli or Sriracha aioli).

-• As a side, It's fantastic to pair up with steak or pork chops.
+• As a side, it's fantastic to pair up with steak or pork chops.

 Plate of baked stuffed Shishito peppers ready to eat.